avacio/VeggieVengeance/README.md

 - Robustness: Sustain progressive, non-repetitive gameplay across one or more levels for 10min including all new features.
 No verbal explanation should be required at any point during the gameplay
 	- 4 fighters (9 abilities), 2-player/1-player v ai modes, 2 stages (with unique hazards) provide non-repetitive fighting matches

 - Usability: Include a self-explanatory tutorial introducing the player to the game mechanics
 	- tutorial mode includes all controls (player controls, music controls etc.)
     	- updated to include optional controls for player 2
+    - can view this in any fight by clicking 'H'

 - External Integration: Include integration of one or more external tools or libraries (physical simulation (PhysX, Bullet, ODE, etc …), game engines, or alternatives)
 	- freeType library for text rendering